Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 But it's the engine of officialdom that's operating here now, right?

-No, we must do more to protect our officers.
+And so we've got the culture of safety is, no, we must do more to protect our officers.

 And then they're basically patting themselves on the back.

-If you take this particular incident, for example, the official stab-proof vest did its job.
+If you take this particular incident, for example, the official stab proof vest did its job.

-The official stab-proof vest.
+The official stab proof vest.

 Oh, okay.

-Well, then it's officialdom that is responsible.
+Well, then it's officialdom that is right.

-Don't get your stab-proof vest off Amazon.
+Don't get your stab proof vest off Amazon.

 No.